acusti/onscrolling/README.md

 #### `direction` string

 The scroll axis that `fn` was listening for.
-Can be `x` or `horizontal`, or `any`, however the function was originally attached.
-If a function was attached to multiple scroll directions, you can remove only one of those listeners by calling this once for that direction.
+Can be `x` or `horizontal`, `y` or `vertical`, or `any` to match how the function was originally attached.
+If a function was attached to multiple scroll directions, calling this method for a specific direction will only remove the listener for that direction.

 #### `fn` function